GSA/digitalgov.gov/content/topics/diversity-equity-and-inclusion/_index.md

 # Topic Title
 title: "Diversity, equity, and inclusion"
-deck: "Find out how to incorporate diversity, equity, inclusion, and accessibility (DEIA) into digital experiences."
+deck: "Find out how to incorporate diversity, equity, and inclusion into digital experiences."
 summary: "When digital experiences are designed to be inclusive, they are accessible to all — people with diverse abilities, people who speak different languages, and people from diverse cultural, ethnic, and economic backgrounds.
 Inclusion creates a better user experience for everyone."

 # Weight